-In our opinion, the consolidated financial statements give a true and fair view of the consolidated financial position of Ericsson Nikola Tesla d.d. (the "Company") and its subsidiaries (together - the "Group") as at 31 December 2017, and of its consolidated financial performance and its consolidated cash flows for the year then ended in accordance with International Financial Reporting Standards as adopted by the European Union ("IFRS").
+In our opinion, the separate financial statements present fairly, in all material respects, the financial position of Ericsson Nikola Tesla d.d. (the "Company") as at 31 December 2017, and of its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards as adopted by the European Union ("IFRS").